 - Difficulty breathing with assistance

 Management of spinal cord injury

-A spinal cord injury is considered as a medical emergency that necessitates hospitalization.
+A spinal cord injury is a medical emergency that necessitates hospitalization.
 The injury requires careful monitoring especially in the initial 24 hours.

-After the injury, the spine is immobilized to prevent further injury.
-This is done by using a stiff neck collar and spinal board for the middle and lower back.
+After the injury, the doctor immobilizes the spine to prevent further injury.
+This involves using a stiff neck collar and spinal board for the middle and lower back.
 After some time, the treatment might include: